• Skip to primary navigation

 Planning for a stock market crash implies that you know a crash is coming.

 However, none of us has a crystal ball.
-Trying to predict when a future stock market will happen can be a futile exercise.
+Trying to predict when a future stock market pullback will happen can be a futile exercise.

 But that doesn't mean you're out of options if you're wanting to put yourself in the best position to weather the next stock market storm whenever it occurs.
 One of the best ways to be successful over the long term is to simply have an understanding of your risks.